Calcium After Bariatric Surgery - your questions answered

 • Split doses - your body can only absorb 500–600 mg at a time.

-• Calcium citrate is the best absorbed form and can be taken with or without food.
+• Calcium citrate is generally better absorbed and can be taken with or without food.

 • Calcium carbonate should be taken with meals to help with absorption.

-• Multivitamins aren’t enough - they do not contain calcium.
+• Multivitamins aren’t enough - they do not typically contain enough calcium.

 • Separate from iron - by at least 2 hours as these nutrients compete for absorption